 Intramural and Recreational Sports

-During the Fall Semester we will have the Game Room and Weight Room open.
-These spaces offer students a great opportunity to stay active during the summer.
+During the Spring Semester we will have the Game Room and Weight Room open.
+These spaces offer students a great opportunity to stay active during the semester.

 The Game Room, located in the Student Center Room 183, is open from 9:00 a.m. to 6 p.m.
 Monday-Thursday.

 The Weight Room, D-building Room 124, will be open from 9 a.m. t0 3 p.m.
 Monday-Thursday.

 Seminole State College's Intramural and Recreational Sports Program is open to all currently enrolled students that have paid their Student Activity and Service Fee (SASF), as well as faculty and staff, regardless of the campus on which they work or take classes.
 The Intramural and Recreational Sports Department is committed to providing an opportunity for students to participate in a variety of team or individual sports.